 Surface scratches are the most common type of bumper damage and the least expensive to fix.
 If the scratch only went through the clear coat or into the base paint — but did not gouge or crack the plastic underneath — a body shop can sand, fill, prime, and repaint the affected area without replacing anything.

-A light scratch or scuff that stays within a small area typically costs $150 to $300.
+A light scratch or scuff that stays within a small area is the most affordable repair.
 These are the ones you get from brushing against a pole, another bumper nudging yours in a parking lot, or road debris kicking up and marking the surface.
 The repair involves wet sanding, color-matched paint, and clear coat.
 Most shops can handle this in a few hours.

-Deeper scratches that cover a larger area or go through multiple layers of paint run $300 to $600.
+Deeper scratches that cover a larger area or go through multiple layers of paint cost more.
 If the scratch spans a significant portion of the bumper, the shop may need to blend the paint across the entire bumper cover to get a seamless match.
 This adds time and material cost.
 Metallic and pearl finishes are harder to match than solid colors, which can push the price toward the higher end.

 At AutoBlast, scratch repair is one of our most common services.
 We color-match your bumper paint precisely so the repair is invisible when it is done.